tomhealy1/pands-problem-set/README.md

 2. Click the download button

 ## How to run the code
-1. Make you have Python installed
+1. Make sure you have Python installed
-2.
+2. Open the CLI
+3. Type "python" and filename
+4. Enter input (string, float, int)
+5. Review output

 ## The list of problems and brief outline of solution
 1. sumupto.py